 Anything that anyone does because they will avoid criticism or trade love, the person receiving that will pay for it.

 YT: It sounds like the discomfort shows up inside our body, and we don’t have the language to get to our needs safely.

 Marshall Rosenberg: What makes it more tragic is that the words we have almost guarantee that we will not get our needs met or if we do, it will be very costly.

 Because it is being met by guilt, shame, or a form of manipulation by believing that if we do what they want they will give us love.
 So it is tragic if that is the only way you have to talk about your intimate needs.

 YT: So how does a person really advocate for their needs of intimacy and connection?

-Marshall Rosenberg: Well first it is to find out what need is activating their feelings.
-I could be several.
+Marshall Rosenberg: Well, first, it is to find out what need is activating their feelings.
+It could be several.

 YT: So it is trying to stay out of the energy of demand that we “have to” do some for our partner?

 Marshall Rosenberg: The intention is to stay out of the energy of demands and criticism.
 In order to enjoy intimacy, we need to contribute willingly to the other person’s well-being because it meets our need to contribute to people’s wellbeing.

 And there’s nothing that we like to do more, especially for the people we are closest with unless we hear criticism or demands.